How to Grow Cucumbers

 Once Cucumbers put on growth the reverse is needed, more water is required to keep the cucumber growing.
 If growing outside an economical use of space is to grow the cucumber up a wig wam/trellis which has added bonus of keeping fruit off the ground and out of slug reach. ( for tips on keeping slugs at bay)

 Cucumbers are vigorous and produce a lot of fruit.
 In a similar way to growing courgettes, a few plants go a long way and I would limit the number of plants unless you have a passion for pickled cucumbers.
-Harvest cucumbers simply when the look ready to eat.
+Harvest cucumbers simply when they look ready to eat.

 Like Courgettes, cucumbers can suffer from powdery mildew and if so pick off worst affected leaves, water and feed.
 Whether in the plot or under glass, all cucumbers like plenty of water and do not allow them to dry out.
 It follows that cucumbers can't be left unattended and you will need a friendly neighbour to water if you go away.